-Democratic presidential candidates push for impeachment after Mueller remarks
+Democratic presidential hopefuls push for impeachment after Mueller remarks

 On Wednesday, he told NBC News that Mueller’s statements were “as close to an impeachment referral as you could get under the circumstances.”

-Former Vice President Joe Biden, the front-runner for the nomination, stuck to his more cautious stance.
+Former Vice President Joe Biden, the front-runner for the nomination, stuck to his more careful stance.

 Biden “agrees with Speaker Pelosi that no one would relish what would certainly be a divisive impeachment process, but that it may be unavoidable if this administration continues on its path,” his campaign said in a statement.